-Updating your resume can seem like a huge task to undertake, however, you should look at yours as a living document that should be constantly updated.
+Updating your resume can seem like a huge task to undertake, however, you should look at yours as a living document that should be constantly evolving.
+After all, your resume needs to improve as you improve.

 1. Remove “References Available Upon Request”